APPLE PIE

 • Cover the apples with the second rolled-out disc and press gently first to seal with the overhang of the bottom disc.
 Then again, press gently along the edges of the pan so that the extra crust comes out easily.

 • Make 5 cuts on the top of the crust to let the steam out while baking.
-The crust will puff up while baking in the hot oven if this is not done.
+If this is not done, the crust will puff up while baking in the hot oven.

-• The main issue with a pie is a soggy bottom crust resulting from the juices seeping in from the apples.
+• The main issue with pies is a soggy bottom crust, which results from the juices seeping in from the apples.
 This is how I tackled it.

 • Bake: Preheat the oven to 450℉ for 15 minutes with the rack at the bottom.
 Remove the racks above.

 • When preheated, place the pie on the rack, close the oven door, reduce the temperature to 425 degrees F, and bake for 30 minutes.
-(Bake till the top crust will turn golden brown).
+(Bake until the top crust turns golden brown.)
 Then, reduce the temperature to 350 degrees F and bake for 20 minutes.
-Keep a close watch; since the pie is at the oven's bottommost rack, there is a chance that the crust will burn.
-The initial higher temperature helps make the bottom crust soggy from the juices of the apple.
+Keep a close watch; since the pie is on the oven's bottommost rack, there is a chance that the crust will burn.
+The initial higher temperature helps make the bottom crust soggy from the apple juices.

 • Wait for at least 3 hours before slicing.
 The pie will be very hot.